Commentary on Psalm 15

 I've never listened to anyone argue for the abolition of this particular guideline or rule, as I have for some of the others.
 However, I have heard a lot of people breaking it.
 Probably most of us have been victimized in some way by a loose tongue belonging to a fellow-believer.

-A preacher of nearly a century ago who had a lot to say about holiness people and their tongues was "Bud" Robinson.
+A preacher of a century ago who had a lot to say about holiness people and their tongues was "Bud" Robinson.
 Uncle Bud was a colorful character with a real concern for the practical lived-out side of the sanctified life.

 "My!" replied Bud.
 "My friend, you keep your mouth open all the time."

 However, Bud Robinson was on solid biblical ground when he was admonishing his listeners to "keep that rat hole in your noggin closed."
-That was his south Texas paraphrase of Psalm 15:3.
+That was his Texas paraphrase of Psalm 15:3.

 This psalm begins with the questions: Who is worthy to be a member of God's family?
 Who will enter the New Jerusalem?